Spring Break is back bigger than ever in 2022 as pent-up demand from an exhaustive pandemic explodes across the Sunshine State.

 Spring Break is associated with the weeks colleges and universities take their spring semester break, and every school is different.

 The staggered schedule means Florida’s Spring Break begins in late February and runs through mid-April, peaking in mid-March.

-The dates don’t necessarily align with the Easter holiday, although that’s when you are most likely to encounter families with children.
-Easter falls on April 4 in 2021.
+The dates don’t necessarily align with the Easter holiday, although that’s when you are most likely to encounter families with children whose spring recess is dictated by primary and secondary school schedules.

 Orlando continues to top the charts as the No. 1 Spring Break destination in Florida.
 The closest beach, Cocoa Beach, is only an hour away, but the big attraction is the multiplex of theme parks, with Disney World, Legoland and Universal Studios leading the way.

-In 2021, expect to wear masks and practice social distancing at all theme parks.
-Temperature screenings will be required at all entry points.
+In 2022, expect to wear masks and practice social distancing at theme parks.
+Temperature screenings may also be required, as they were last year.

-Hot Tip: Try something different while you’re here.
+Hot Tip: Try something different and get away from the crowds.
 The world’s largest concentration of springs can be found north of Orlando.
 We’ve picked out 19 springs worth visiting.